 The current nationwide nursing shortage means there’s a demand for nurses just about everywhere, so if you’ve ever thought about trying out a new locale while you’re establishing your nursing career, travel nursing may be the perfect fit for you.
 While you may need a couple years’ experience to begin landing contracts through a travel nurse staffing agency, this career path offers the opportunity for you to experience new areas you may never have been able to otherwise.

 Do you have as much interest in technology as you do in a career caring for others?
-A career as an informatics nurse allows you to combine the two.
-Nurses in this role create systems to improve patient care, gauge the effectiveness of medical devices and train clinical staff how to use them.
-It’s also a hot job, according to the Advance Healthcare Network for Nurses: as many as 70,000 nursing informatics specialists/analysts may be needed in the next five years.
+Well, a career as an informatics nurse allows you to combine the two.
+Nurses in this role create systems to improve patient care, gauge the effectiveness of medical devices and train clinical staff in how to use them.
+It’s also a role in great demand according to the Advance Healthcare Network for Nurses: as many as 70,000 nursing informatics specialists/analysts may be needed in the next five years.

 Often working for law firms, insurance companies or government agencies, legal nurse consultants help bridge the knowledge gap between the medical and legal fields.
-Those in this role do anything from gathering and studying evidence to serving as an expert witness, according to the American Association of Legal Nurse Consultants.
+Those in this role do anything from gathering and studying evidence to serving as expert witnesses, according to the American Association of Legal Nurse Consultants.